igrishaev/farseer/README.md

 #### Input Spec

-So, if you want to protect our `:math/sum` handler from weird data, you declare the specs:
+To protect our `:math/sum` handler from weird data, you declare the specs:

 ```clojure
 (s/def :math/sum.in